Dallas Plumbers • Repiping • Home Plumbing

 Hiring a Qualified Plumber to Repipe Your Home

-At Public Service Plumbers, our bonded, insured, and certified plumbers can repipe the typical single family home in three to five days.
+At Public Service Plumbers and AC, our bonded, insured, and certified plumbers can repipe the typical single family home in three to five days.
 The method and structure used to repipe a home means minimal disruption of water services to a home, especially if someone is at home during the day.
 While each job varies, typically, water service is interrupted for less than four hours a day.
 We work closely with homeowners in order to determine if there are any special requirements that need to be taken into account and always take measures to minimize disruptions to work schedules.

 We take every precaution to prevent leaks or water damage and clean up after ourselves each and every day.
 When repiping, we use technology that allows us to identify optimal placement of piping in drywall and floor joists, taking extra care to avoid damage to walls and flooring.
 After pipes are place and fitted, access points in ceilings, drywall, and flooring is patched, textured, and painted.
 In order to ensure each job is done properly, our plumbers complete all work – we do not use subcontractors.

-If you need to repipe your home, contact Dallas metro area Public Service Plumbers.
+If you need to repipe your home, contact Dallas metro area Public Service Plumbers and AC.
 We’ve served the good people of the Dallas-Ft.
 Worth area for over 50 years and have built our reputation on trust, reliability, and customer service.
 If you need to repipe your home, call us today at (214) 363-4477 and ask to speak to one of our certified specialists to learn how we can help you.